Course Syllabus

 In this course, we will:

-- Critically evaluate the impact that money, interest groups, political parties, citizens, and the media have on the United States of America's system of governance.
+- Explore the impact that money, interest groups, political parties, citizens, and the media have on the United States of America's system of governance.

 Major Assignments